dojo/docs/developer/design/loader.rst

 on-the-fly (if necessary) just like the reference module.
 Once dojo/require detects that all requested modules have arrived for any self-contained module tree, it signals the requesting module by calling the loaded function.
-Notice carefully, that dojo/require does not signal until an entire tree of modules is on board because once the loader starts executing a legacy synchronous code path, it must be able to complete that code path without interuption.
+Notice carefully, that dojo/require does not signal until an entire tree of modules is on board because once the loader starts executing a legacy synchronous code path, it must be able to complete that code path without interruption.

 After dojo/require signals dojo/loadInit that all requested modules are on board, dojo/loadInit signals the reference module.
-The reference module can now execute its factory function which contains the original legacy module's code with the execption that all dojo.loadInit applications (if any) will be passed over since they have all be prefixed with 0 &&.
-Since dojo/loadInit and dojo/require have worked together to guarantee all modules dojo.require'd in that code are already on board, the code will execute without interuption--just as if the whole process had occured synchronously and nothing was cross-domain.
+The reference module can now execute its factory function which contains the original legacy module's code with the exception that all dojo.loadInit applications (if any) will be passed over since they have all be prefixed with 0 &&.
+Since dojo/loadInit and dojo/require have worked together to guarantee all modules dojo.require'd in that code are already on board, the code will execute without interruption--just as if the whole process had occurred synchronously and nothing was cross-domain.

 This design has so much indirection and recursion, it's instructive to trace through an example to get the idea.
-Let's assume a scope mape of [["dojo", "myDojo"]] and the legacy module "my.module" looks like this:
+Let's assume a scope map of [["dojo", "myDojo"]] and the legacy module "my.module" looks like this:

 .. code-block :: javascript